lucasferreiradev/portfolio_lp/README.md

 #Front-end Web Development #Personal Portfolio #Lucas Ferreira de Souza #lucasferreirasouzadev@gmail.com

-##Resume ###This is an work made to improve my skills on front end development using basically only HTML, CSS and JS.
+##Resume ###This is an work made to improve my skills on front end development using basically only HTML and CSS.

 ##Concept ###As a web developer I tried to apply many few concepts in this project focused to create a functional and simple landing page.